fish-shell/fish-shell/doc_src/index.rst

 - :kbd:`Control`\ +\ :kbd:`L` clears and repaints the screen.

+- :kbd:`Control`\ +\ :kbd:`R` searches the history if there is something in the commandline.
+This is mainly to ease the transition from other shells, where ctrl+r initiates the history search.

 - :kbd:`Control`\ +\ :kbd:`W` moves the previous path component (everything up to the previous "/", ":" or "@") to the `killring <#killring>`__.

 - :kbd:`Control`\ +\ :kbd:`X` copies the current buffer to the system's clipboard, :kbd:`Control`\ +\ :kbd:`V` inserts the clipboard contents.